picnichealth/slate/source/resources/_patient.md

 #### URL Parameters
 Parameter | Data Type | Description
 --------- | --------- | -----------
-id | The ID of the patient to be retrieved.
+id | String | The ID of the patient to be retrieved.

 ### List patients